Bandol's port is fitted out to shelter 1,500 boats of all sizes : yachts, great sailing vesseIs, and professional fishing boats.

-Bandol is a true seaside resort. its first tourists were called Thomas Mann, Aldous Huxley, Marcel Pagnol, Mistinguett, Raimu and Fernandel.
+Bandol (8400 pop) is a true seaside resort. its first tourists were called Thomas Mann, Aldous Huxley, Marcel Pagnol, Mistinguett, Raimu and Fernandel.
 Many sand beaches, cliffs, inlets, and creeks are all part of this natural environment and are surrounded by hills of pines and willows.

 Take the seven-minute boat ride to the Ile de Bendor just offshore, a car-free enclave purchased in the 1950s by the Ricard family of pastis fame.

 The vineyards of Bandol are famous: - The red wines are powerful but velvety - The roses are fruity and racy - The whites, full bodied and fine.
 So, whatever the color, the wines of Bandol are amongst the best of the Midi and even of France.

 It pays to compare your cruise line shore excursions here.